united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/datainfrastructure/historian.md

   'blister'
 );
 ```
 `get_asset_id` is a custom plpgsql function that we provide to simplify the process of querying tag data from a specific `asset`.
+To learn more about our database, visit [this page](/docs/datamodel/database/)

 Also, you have the option to query data in your custom code by utilizing the API in [factoryinsight](/docs/reference/microservices/factoryinsight/) or processing the data in the [Unified Namespace](/docs/features/datainfrastructure/unified-namespace/).